leejoonli/code-every-day/log.md

 ## Thoughts

 Practiced using dynamically allocated arrays using `new` and references and how they differ from pointers.
 Allocating memory for arrays is pretty simple but deleting just requires a different syntax `delete[] var_name`.
 References are interesting because they are basically constant pointers that have a lot more quality of life than pointers.

+# Day 230 (1/2/2023)

+## React

+Practiced React.

+## Thoughts

+Doing a refresher on React.
+Was able to remember a lot but forgot how to update the page depending on state.
+Using useEffect with the state in the `[]` but currently not updating on change.
+Will continue practicing and then ultimately change the application to a tax calculating app.